 Carmen is Ohio State’s online course management system.
-Professors can use Carmen to post a class syllabus, Powerpoints, and other course materials.
+Professors can use Carmen to post a class syllabus, Powerpoints and other course materials.
 In addition, professors can host online discussions, allow students to submit papers into a “dropbox” online, and give students access to view grades and course progress.
 Not all courses and professors use Carmen.
 Your professors will share their expectations regarding the use of Carmen at the beginning of the course.
-Visit the web site to learn more and to complete a tutorial.
+Visit the website to learn more and to complete a tutorial.

-Convocation is the official welcome to Ohio State for new freshmen on the Monday of Welcome Week.
+Convocation is the official welcome to Ohio State for new students on the Monday of Welcome Week.
 Students hear from the president and top administrators, experience their first academic procession, and learn some of the history and traditions of Ohio State, including the words to the Ohio State alma mater, “Carmen Ohio.”
 Convocation is one of many memorable moments for new students at Ohio State!

 COTA: Central Ohio Transit Authority

 COTA is the Columbus bus system that has routes throughout the city of Columbus.
 Ohio State students pay $13.50 per semester as a part of their tuition and fees that allows them to have unlimited rides on COTA by swiping their BuckID.
 COTA provides easy access to downtown, local shopping and campus area activities.